anishathalye/gavel/README.md

 See the demo video [here](http://www.anishathalye.com/2016/09/19/gavel-an-expo-judging-system/)!

+## Users

+See [here](https://github.com/anishathalye/gavel/wiki/Users) for a list of events that have used Gavel in the past.

+**If you use Gavel for your event, please add yourself to the list!** (Anyone can edit it.)
+Adding yourself to the list helps keep me motivated to continue working on the software.

 ## Design

 Gavel is based on the method of pairwise comparisons.
 Before you use Gavel,